 Most of Sally’s art occurs when she is walking outdoors.
 “When I travel, I am overwhelmed by the beauty and wonder of everything: views, people, animals, grand sights, and tiny details.
 When something catches my eye, I find deep pleasure in exploring the image over and over, altering settings, positions, lens, and conceptual perspectives.
 With a click, I can record and forever savor the moment: the feelings, colors, textures, and shapes that somehow combine to bring peace.
 As a result, I appreciate this world--and my life--even more.”

-Sally uses Nikon D60 and D7000 and shoots in RAW.
+Sally uses Nikon D7000 as well as a conveniently small Nikon Coolpix P7800 and shoots in RAW.
 She does minimal work with Photoshop CS5 to enhance the fine art qualities of her limited edition photographs.
-She prints her own limited editions of 50, signed, giclee prints using an Epson 7880 printer.
 Her work has been selected for juried shows, and she enjoys meeting fans at arts festivals and markets.